 Guard your debit card and your personal identification number (PIN) with care since the card and the PIN can give others direct access to your bank account.

 Do not write your PIN any place where it can be observed or stolen.
 If you are able to choose your own PIN, pick a number you can easily remember but is not obvious.
-DO NOT choose your social security number, birth date or telephone number.
+Do not choose your social security number, birth date or telephone number.

 Never walk away from an ATM machine without either completing or canceling your transaction.